 As a personal finance consultant, I often had a problem with optimally fulfilling many of my clients’ estate planning needs.
 For the more complex cases, the decision was easy, bring in a referred qualified estate attorney, preferably with a speciality in whatever was causing the complexity.
-But for the non-highly complex cases, I had the choice of either referring them to an estate attorney with whom I am familiar or, in the extremely simple cases, directing them to Legal Zoom or some such website.
+But for the non-highly complex cases, I had the choice of either referring them to an estate attorney with whom I was familiar or, in the extremely simple cases, directing them to Legal Zoom or some such website.

-The attorney referral, while ensuring good service, carried enormous frictional problems.
+The attorney referral, while hopefully ensuring good service, carried enormous frictional problems.
 It could be burdensome and often excessively costly, especially to a client who only required a common, straightforward, non-complex set of terms in their estate plan.
 The anticipated high cost and/or idea of introducing another new and unknown professional at a different location into the mix would often cause the client to delay taking the next step , indeed in the worst cases, that delay would be indefinite, the connection would never be made and the estate plan never created.

-The online option, while undoubtedly cheap, almost certainly ensured that the client received an incomplete, over-simplified, un-customized, difficult-to-edit and highly challengeable set of documents - surely a totally false economy for something as important in someone’s life as their legacy and discharging of their responsibilities to their loved ones after they have gone.
+The online document option, while undoubtedly cheap, almost certainly ensured that the client received an incomplete, over-simplified, un-customized, difficult-to-edit and highly challengeable set of documents - surely a totally false economy for something as important in someone’s life as their legacy and discharging of their responsibilities to their loved ones after they have gone.

 Anglia Advisors believes that any personal financial planning without at least a conversation about estate planning is incomplete.

 The answer has arrived.
-As a result of Anglia Advisors’ partnership with multiple estate planning technology platforms, it is now your familiar, dedicated CERTIFIED FINANCIAL PLANNER™ personal finance consultant with whom you already work who data-gathers and co-ordinates your complete estate plan, not computer-generated directions or a third-party lawyer that you have never met before.
+As a result of Anglia Advisors’ partnership with two estate planning technology platforms, it is now your familiar, dedicated CERTIFIED FINANCIAL PLANNER™ personal finance consultant with whom you already work who data-gathers and co-ordinates your complete estate plan, not computer-generated directions or a third-party lawyer that you have never met before.

 But it is your own advisor that will be gathering your data by means of a simple set of questions that can be asked remotely by phone or video call if necessary, a process that takes just minutes to complete.
 Remember, much of this information will already be available to your CFP® anyhow.
 After that, it is then your advisor - not you - that will complete all the co-ordination with the qualified estate planning professionals who will put the plan together in order to ensure that you get the exact estate planning you need in a matter of just a few days.